St. Charles Historic Walking Tour

 This newly created innovation is a collaborative effort between the Downtown St. Charles Partnership, St. Charles History Museum, the City of St. Charles, and Historic Preservation Commission.

-Make sure to scroll down further to learn more about the Central Historic District and about the 27 featured sites.
+Scroll down further to learn more about the Central Historic District and about the 27 featured sites.

 Use the map below to locate each historic sign